temcdrm/emthub/docs/Roadmap.rst

 Dynamics Model Maintainers
 --------------------------

-This roadmap applies to stakeholders that add or update *NthAmDynamicModels*.
-This may include power system phasor domain transient (PSPDT) developers, EMT developers, or others familiar with the underlying PDPDT text file formats.
+This roadmap applies to stakeholders that add or update entries to be supported in `NthAmDynamicModel <profile.html#NthAmDynamicModel>`_.
+This may include power system phasor domain transient (PSPDT) developers, EMT developers, or others familiar with the underlying PSPDT text file formats.

 #. :ref:`target-roadmap-users` Roadmap is a pre-requisite.
 #.
 Access to at least one EMT simulation tool is a pre-requisite.